The Tool Shed Blog

 Then again, you might argue that some marketing campaigns are successful even though they don't know the customer very well in the real world.
 Toyota, for instance, doesn't ask its target market what kind of new car they would like to drive next.
 But Toyota has one of the top-selling brands in the United States.

-And this is simply because Toyota's marketing campaign focuses on creating a reputation for dependability, safety, and affordability.
-Toyota knows that once its customers are hooked on these qualities, they'll keep coming back for more.
+That's precisely why Toyota's marketing strategy is centered around building a strong reputation for reliability, safety, and affordability.
+Toyota understands that once customers experience these qualities, they become loyal and keep coming back for more.

 2. Develop a Research Plan